gre/developer-portal/_docs/token/introduction.md

 Other types of tokens are not supported for the moment.
 This documentation will be updated when new types are supported.

-## Join us on Discord

-If you need help or information about a token addition, join us on Discord and make sure you've joined the **#Tokens** chan.